 Any experienced rider knows that when it comes to motorcycle theft, it’s only a matter of time until it’s going to happen.
 Unfortunately, many riders are going to learn the hard way that using a motorcycle alarm system isn’t optional.
-Should someone steal your motorcycle, a motorcycle tracker, for instance, is going to worth paying for.
+If someone steals your motorcycle, a motorcycle tracker, for instance, is likely worth paying for.

 Level 1- Brake Disk Lock+ Alarm

-The most natural type of alarm system, this one doesn’t require any installation whatsoever.
+The most natural type of alarm system, this one requires no installation whatsoever.
 It’s just a clamp-on brake disc lock that features an alarm siren.

 Some don’t think of it as a motorcycle alarm system, but it does work as one.
 Despite its simplicity, it’s a fantastic security upgrade for a motorcycle.

-The best part about it is that it doesn’t allow the wheel to rotate anymore.
-Many motorcycles get stolen away only by pushing them bit by bit.
-This type of alarm system works even better than a chain lock, eliminating the weight and the space problem as well.
+The best part about it is that it no longer allows the wheel to rotate.
+Many motorcycles are stolen away by being pushed bit by bit.
+This type of alarm system works even better than a chain lock, eliminating both the weight and space problems as well.

 Unlike the regular wheel locks, this one doesn’t let you forget to remove it.
-It may sound incredible, but many did manage to ruin front forks or the brakes when trying to ride off with a disc lock.
+It may sound incredible, but many did manage to damage the front forks or brakes when trying to ride off with a disc lock.

-If you’re looking for a standalone alarm, this one may be it.
+If you’re looking for a standalone alarm, this one may be the perfect choice.
 Here’s what to remember:

 - Installation difficulty- 0/5